Doug Dohring: Other business ventures

-Dohring was also a principal shareholder in Speedyclick.com circa 1999-2001, which according to a December 2005 Wired Magazine article, "he later sold for $50 million."
+Dohring was also a principal shareholder in Speedyclick.com circa 1999–2001, which according to a December 2005 Wired Magazine article, "he later sold for $50 million."
 The $50 million deal included $3 million in cash and $47 million in ShopNow stock, (later renamed as "Network Commerce", and deemed worthless in 2001).

 Personal life

 A California native, Dohring was the youngest son of a car dealer and a homemaker.
 He and his wife Laurie, both Scientologists, were married in 1979.
 They had five children including two sets of identical twins and actor Jason Dohring, best known for his roles in the series Veronica Mars and Moonlight.

-Doug Dohring died on September 14, 2023, due to an illness diagnosed four months prior.
+Dohring died on September 14, 2023, due to an illness diagnosed four months prior.